potapenko/playphraseme-karaoke-mixer/README.md

 Overall, **playphraseme-karaoke-mixer** transforms your playphrase.me clips into a polished, dynamic video with enhanced subtitles, optional translations, and customizable sequencing.

+**Important Note:**
+Before using this script, **videos must be downloaded specifically from playphrase.me** by clicking the **"Download Video"** button in the player.
+This script is only compatible with videos from playphrase.me because they contain the required subtitles in the correct format.

 ---

 ## Getting Started